Perederenko/HW-Yii2-advanced/README.md

 ###Homework3

- * Create own module с Контролером CRUD, моделью, Видами, и Виджетом.
+ * Create own module with Controller CRUD, Model, Views, and Widgets.
  * Create own logger
  * Create records in logger at creation of new records through your model
  * Create own component which will return the text "Hello World!"

+###Homework5

+ * Security